siahsiahy/Mini_AI_Pipeline/README.md

 #### My Baseline (Keyword-based spam scoring + fixed threshold)

 - **Method description:**
-  A simple keyword-based heuristic is used as the baseline model.
-Each message is converted to lowercase and lightly preprocessed.
-A predefined list of spam-related keywords (e.g., *free*, *win*, *prize*, *discount*) is checked against the message text.
-The number of matched keywords is counted, and if this count exceeds a fixed threshold, the message is classified as spam; otherwise, it is classified as non-spam.
+  A simple keyword-based method is used as the baseline.
+The text of each message is first converted to lowercase and cleaned with basic preprocessing.
+Then, the model checks whether some common spam-related words (such as *free*, *win*, or *prize*) appear in the message.
+If enough of these keywords are found, the message is treated as spam; otherwise, it is considered a normal message.

 - **Why naïve:**
-  This method relies on manually selected keywords rather than representations learned from data.
-It cannot capture semantic meaning or contextual information, and the decision rules are fixed rather than adaptive.
+  This method depends on the manually selected keywords, not the characteristics learned from the data.
+It does not understand the actual meaning or context of the message, and the rules used for classification will not change according to the data.

 - **Likely failure modes:**
   - **False negatives:** Spam messages that do not contain predefined keywords